 Kids need to learn to manage their own negative emotions as part of their development.
 If they are given something like a tablet or a smartphone to soothe and distract them, they won't learn these important skills, and this could result in problems with anger management as they grow older, even into adulthood.

-So should kids be completely restricted from electronic devices?
+Should kids be completely restricted from electronic devices?
 I think what this study is trying to show is that electronics should not be babysitters or pacifiers when kids have temper tantrums.
 Kids need interpersonal interactions, not just watching something on a screen to distract them.
 While there are some apps that are educational and teach kids colors and shapes and things like that, they should be used sparingly.
-And a parent can help by doing the app with the kids and reinforcing what they're learning, not just turn over their smartphone to the child.
+And a parent can help by doing the app with the kids and reinforcing what they're learning, not just turning over their smartphone to the child.